RenaSchott/Project2-JSGame/README.md

   - The header includes the name of the game in the middle.
   - On the left and right of the header is the logo of the game displayed.
   - The background color is a dark red.
-  - The text color is beige which refers to the background of the main content and matches nicely with the dark background.
+  - The text color is beige, which refers to the background of the main content and matches nicely with the dark background.

 ![screenshot of the header](assets/readme-images/header.png)

 - **Footer**

   - The footer shows all necessary social media icons.
-  - The icons for facebook, X and Instagram are clickable and open in a new tab.
+  - The icons for Facebook, X and Instagram are clickable and open in a new tab.
-  - The footer section tries to give options for the users to stay informned about the game.
+  - The footer section tries to give options for the users to stay informed about the game.
   - The footer has the same background color as the header.
   - The icons are beige for the same reasons as the text in the header.